garciart/network-automation/exercises/README.md

 -----

-## Update the startup configuration of the device.
+## Update the startup configuration of the device

 When we make changes to the device, such as changing the hostname, we are making changes to the ***running configuration***; everything will return to its default values when the device reloads.
 To make the changes permanent, you must copy the running configuration, held in the device's volatile random-access memory (RAM), to the device's ***startup configuration***, stored in its nonvolatile RAM (NVRAM).